Convert timed metadata from AMF to emsg using the Wowza Streaming Engine Java API

 </Property>

-After sending a stream to your live application with AMF metadata added by an encoder or injected by Wowza Streaming Engine, you can confirm the module is converting the AMF metadata to emsgs by requesting the MPEG-DASH manifest with a curl command:
+After sending a stream to your live application with AMF metadata added by an encoder or injected by Wowza Streaming Engine, you can confirm the module converts the AMF metadata to emsgs by requesting the MPEG-DASH manifest with a curl command.

 curl http://[address]:1935/[application-name]/[stream-name]/manifest.mpd